Popular Posts

 My brother in his last weeks with his favorite nurse

-As for my anger with Mom for repeatedly forgiving Lester's loathsome acts and her absence of any tough love , I soon realized how stingy I had been with my compassion for her and for all the forgiveness she had given me through the years--to a son of good mental health yet so often empty of innocence.
-Fortunately , I received a painful epiphany about my own dark upon hearing several years ago a radio broadcast of an interview with Corrie ten Boom, a survivor of a Nazi concentration camp where her sister and hundreds of others had suffered slow deaths.
+As for my sometime anger with Mom for repeatedly forgiving Lester's loathsome acts and her absence of any tough love , A few years later I was to painfully realized how stingy I had been with my gratefulness for all the forgiving love she had given me through the years.

 Though Lester , I believe, had stuck to his regimen of psychotropic drugs with a self-discipline unusual for paranoid schizophrenics , one night he rebelled.
 Four days later, his mind and body now dangerously weaned from the meds which shielded him from hallucinations and other disordered thinking, my brother walked into a gun shop and, with a gun permit he had falsified, purchased a .45 caliber automatic pistol and a .38 caliber handgun.
 Over the next two days, he fired his weapons at two inanimate objects outside his retirement home and then, while driving his car down a toll way, fired at a passing car. ( Lester, according to police reports , never did fire at a person nor intended to . )